 Music allows me to find humility and honor in being a physician during difficult times.
 When I share music in an open community environment like a street fair, it allows me to stand in awe of the open sharing of love and respect between diverse members of the community.

 Professional societies, such as the American Medical Association (AMA), have developed resources to help physicians.
-The AMA wellness program was developed to help group practices improve physician job satisfaction and reduce physician burnout.
+The AMA wellness program is designed to help group practices improve physician job satisfaction and reduce physician burnout.
 The goal of the program is to benefit everyone within the organization.

 I encourage every physician to take a step back and evaluate whether they could be experiencing signs of professional burnout.
 And then take the time to determine if there is a creative outlet for healing.